 Talking to an older woman isn’t as simple as talking to younger women.
 Older women are experienced, sophisticated, and informed.
 The typical “how’s the weather” exchange isn’t going to keep her interested and that’s a good thing.

 The topics of conversation to get an older woman interested vary a bit depending on where you're at (each of our favorite places to pick up older women will require a slightly different approach), but they’ll help you get to know her faster.

 Having a conversation with an older woman is an objet d’art.
 It’s an exploration of the delicate balance between the spoken and unspoken.
-To connect with an older woman, come prepared with the right questions.
+To talk with an older woman, come prepared with the right questions.

 You can use these topics both in person or online.
 For best results online be sure you are spending your time on a high-quality site from our list of rated and reviewed dating websites for connecting with an older woman.
 Here are 10 topics of conversation to get an older woman interested.